To assess powertrain efficiency, you can evaluate and report power and energy for component-level blocks and system-level reference applications.

 The live script uses the

-transferred, not transferred, and stored power.
-The script uses the logged data to
+transferred, and stored power.
+The script uses the logged data to calculate efficiency,

-Finally, the script provides an overall vehicle energy summary, a detailed subsystem
+provides an overall vehicle energy summary, a detailed subsystem summary, and Simulation

 When you run the simulation, the script creates the